ni/design-system/app/_elements/tabs.md

   - group
 ---

+Tabs are used to switch the view of content within the same area.
+They are comprised of a parent tab control that contains individual children elements, or "tabs".

 ## Basic tab controls
 **Codename:** `NITabControl` - NationalInstruments.Controls
 This is the control for a collection of NITabItems